 Following the values identification and alignment sessions and agreement on the values, leaders, with staff, will:

-- link participation in the adoption of the values and the behaviors that result, to regular performance feedback and the performance development process;
+- Link participation in the adoption of the values and the behaviors that result, in regular performance feedback and the performance development process

-- hire and promote individuals whose outlook and actions are congruent with these values; and
+- Hire and promote individuals whose outlook and actions are congruent with these values

 Make This Workplace Values Process Not Just Another Exercise